The historic Þingeyrakirkja Church in North-Iceland - one of Iceland's most beautiful Churches

 At Þingeyrar the first monastery in Iceland was erected in 1133.
 It stood here until the Reformation in 1550. Þingeyraklaustur monastery was well known for its literature, which was written down on parchment in the years 1100-1300.

-In the summer of 2018 archaeological digs took place at Þingeyrar and they reached the sedimentary strata from the 17th and 18th century.
+In the summer of 2018 archaeological digs took place at Þingeyrar and they reached the sedimentary strata from the 17th and 18th centuries.
 Here they have found a structure, which was erected on top of the old church, which seems to have been a lot bigger than the current stone church.
 The structure found might have been used for human habitation.

 In a refuse dump, a beautiful chalk pipe was found with a carved head of a man.
 It will be interesting to see what further excavations will reveal about this historical place.

 The Bishop of Hólar, Jón Ögmundarson, 1106-1121, made a pledge that he would erect a church and a manor here if the famine in Iceland would stop.
 The famine stopped and the bishop kept his promise.